dbazile/andsoitcontinues.com/data/markdown/tech-readiness.md

 communities that aren't underneath the crushing hand of Big Tech is the way you fix this.

-Just realized how much of a
+Wow, I just realized how much of a
 ["Reject Humanity; Return to Monke"](https://duckduckgo.com/?q=reject+humanity+return+to+monke&iar=images) vibe this gives off... 🤔